These fresh feijoa muffins are a light and easy way to use feijoas. They are delicious warm from the oven and freeze well for a year round treat.

 This feijoa muffins are a fresh and easy way to use feijoas during feijoa season.
 With a dash of lime to boost the natural tang of the feijoas and brown sugar for caramel notes.

 To really add to the feijoa flavor in these muffins I thrown in a couple of whole pureed feijoas, in addition to the scooped out flesh.
-Feijoa skin in edible and is where a lot of the flavor and perfume is.
+Feijoa skin in edible and is where a lot of the flavour and perfume is.
 In fact once you've scooped out the flesh the feijoa skins can be used to make tasty drinks such as feijoa fizz or feijoa syrup (recipes coming soon!).
 Feijoa skins are edible but can be on the bitter side.
-Once mixed into these muffins you get all the flavor without the bitterness.
+Once mixed into these muffins you get all the flavour without the bitterness.
 If you just can't face the feijoa skin you can scoop out the feijoas and use some extra flesh instead.

 Brown sugar: also known as light brown sugar, adds to the caramel notes of this recipe.
 You could use white sugar if you prefer, or experiment with dark brown sugar.